-- Materials used or destined to be used by a person for the making of new products or packaging
+- materials used or destined to be used by a person for the making of new products or packaging

-- Materials used to enrich soil
+- materials removed from used batteries used to enrich soil

-- Materials that are land disposed
+- materials that are land disposed

-- Materials that are incinerated or used as fuel or a fuel supplement
+- materials that are incinerated or used as fuel or a fuel supplement